 The African Union New Partnership for Africa's Development (AU-NEPAD) programme on African Science, Technology and Innovation Indicators (ASTII) is a continent-wide R&D and innovation survey compiling data science, technology and innovation published in the African Innovation Outlook.
 The survey focuses on several dimensions of innovation.
-These include product innovation, process innovation, on-going or abandoned innovation activities, innovation activities and expenditure, sources of information and cooperation for innovation activities, effects of innovation during the last two years, factors hampering innovation activities, intellectual property rights, and organization and marketing innovations.
-According to Kahn (2008), the survey employs both the Frascati and Oslo manual guidelines to facilitate cross-country comparisons in such a way that overtime, African innovation manuals will be developed.
-ASTII innovation surveys are also based on the Eurostat Community Innovation Survey (CIS).
-60
+These include product innovation, process innovation, on-going or abandoned innovation activities, innovation activities and expenditure, sources of information and cooperation for innovation activities, effects of innovation during the last two years, factors hampering innovation activities, intellectual property rights, and organization and marketing innovations.58 According to Kahn (2008), the survey employs both the Frascati and Oslo manual guidelines to facilitate cross-country comparisons in such a way that overtime, African innovation manuals will be developed.59 ASTII innovation surveys are also based on the Eurostat Community Innovation Survey (CIS).60

-The findings of the ASTII innovation surveys are well found in the 2010 and 2014 African Innovation Outlook and in country-specific reports, but with a large informal sector, challenges in undertaking innovation surveys remain.
-Even though intended for cross country comparisons, they argue that current challenges include the variation of sector coverage, and the variation in survey methodologies employed which makes it hard to conduct cross-country comparisons.
+The findings of the ASTII innovation surveys are well found in the 2010 and 2014 African Innovation Outlook and in country-specific reports, but with a large informal sector, challenges in undertaking innovation surveys remain.61 Even though intended for cross country comparisons, they argue that current challenges include the variation of sector coverage, and the variation in survey methodologies employed which makes it hard to conduct cross-country comparisons.
 Another challenge is the fact that small and micro-enterprises in the formal sector may not be included since there is an employee size cut-off.
 Most importantly is the fact that not one of these business surveys in the formal sector attempts to take innovation in the informal sector into consideration.
 This is because innovation surveys are business surveys, and the necessary infrastructure to capture the

-&lt;sup>56 Lugones, G. "The Bogota Manual: Standardising innovation indicators for Latin America and the Caribbean," in Measuring Innovation in OECD and NON-OECD Countries, ed.
+56 Lugones, G. (2006).
+"The Bogota Manual: Standardising innovation indicators for Latin America and the Caribbean," in Measuring Innovation in OECD and NON-OECD Countries, ed.
 Blankley, W., M. Scerri, N. Molotja, and Imraan Saloojee.
-Online.

-&lt;sup>57 Gault, F. Innovation Strategies.
+57 Gault, F. (2010).
+Innovation Strategies.

-&lt;sup>58 Kraemer-Mbula, Erika and Sacha Wunsch-Vincent, The Informal Economy in Developing Nations, 2016.
+58 Kraemer-Mbula, E. and S. Wunsch-Vincent (Eds.)
+(2016).
+The Informal Economy in Developing Nations.
 Cambridge University Press.

-&lt;sup>59 Kahn, Michael.
+59 Kahn, M. (2008).
 "Africa's Plan of Action for Science and Technology and Indicators: South African Experience."
-African Statistical Journal 6 (May 2008).
+African Statistical Journal, 6.

-&lt;sup>60 The harmonized Community Innovation Survey 2012- as an example- includes questions about "1.
+$^{^{60}}$ The harmonized Community Innovation Survey 2012- as an example- includes questions about "1.
 The General information about the enterprise 2.
 Product (good or service) innovation 3.
 Process innovation 4.
 Ongoing or abandoned innovation activities for product and process innovations 5.
 Activities and expenditures for product and process innovations 6.
 Sources of information and co-operation for product and process innovation 7.
 Competitiveness of your enterprise's product and process innovations 8.
 Organisational Innovation 9.
 Marketing Innovation 10.
 Public sector procurement and innovation 11.
-Strategies and obstacles for reaching your enterprise's goals" (Charmes et al. 2015) Kraemer-Mbula et al. The Informal Economy in Developing Nations.
+Strategies and obstacles for reaching your enterprise's goals" (Charmes et al. 2015) 61 Kraemer-Mbula, E and S. Wunsch-Vincent (Eds.)
+(2016).
+The Informal Economy in Developing Nations.

 informal sector is not available.
-Kraemer-Mbula et al. (2016) argue that it is important to ensure that the questions related to the informal sector are tested and managed carefully.
+Kraemer-Mbula et al. (2016) argue that it is important to ensure that the questions related to the informal sector are tested and managed carefully.62

-Despite the existence of inconsistencies, there are some general conclusions that could be reached from the African innovation surveys.
-Most notable is the conclusion that innovation is pervasive, is both technological and non-technological; goes beyond R&D, and involves linkages between firms and clients.
+Despite the existence of inconsistencies, there are some general conclusions that could be reached from the African innovation surveys.63 Most notable is the conclusion that innovation is pervasive, is both technological and non-technological; goes beyond R&D, and involves linkages between firms and clients.